biolab/orange3-timeseries/doc/scripting.rst

 >>> data = Timeseries('airpassengers')
 >>> np.set_printoptions(precision=1)

-:class:`Timeseries` object is just an :any:`Orange.data.Table` object with some extensions.
+:class:`Timeseries` object is just an :class:`Orange.data.Table` object with some extensions.

 Find more info and function docstrings in the :doc:`reference <reference>`.